 Monzo Bank Alternatives

 Monzo’s primary competitor is Starling Bank.
+Monzo was founded when some of the management team left starling to start up their own challenger bank.
 Starling is another “digital challenger bank” which also promises to revolutionise your finances.
-There are very few differences between the two and we are going to follow up this article with a comparison.

 What is a Monzo golden ticket?

-Currently (Feb 2019), Monzo is offering £5 for you and a friend if they sign up with a Golden Ticket you have sent them.
+Currently (July 2019), Monzo is offering £5 for you and a friend if they sign up with a Golden Ticket you have sent them.
+There is no longer a three golden ticket limit so feel free to spam all your friends!
 These guys are so confident you’ll love the app, they’re not even competing with the £100 offered by some of the high street banks.
 Willy Wonka they ain’t, but something is better than nothing!